 The Ministerial and Other Salaries Act 1975 sets out the maximum number of paid ministerial posts.
 The maximum number is 109; this is broken down by category.

 The House of Commons Disqualification Act 1975 provides that not more than 95 holders of Ministerial offices may sit and vote in the House of Commons at any one time.
 There is no equivalent legal restraint on the number of Ministers in the Lords.

-The total number of ministers in government posts in July 2016, following the creation of Theresa May’s Government, was 118.
+The total number of ministers in government posts in June 2017, following the general election and reshuffle of Theresa May’s Government, was 118.

 This was the same number as under the Cameron administration in May 2015, but more than all other post-1979 general elections bar 2010.